-World Cup 2018: What's Happened So Far
+World Cup 2018: What Happened In The First Few Days

 And in broadcasting, history was made on Friday: Aly Wagner, former member of the U.S. women's national team, called the Morocco v.
 Iran match for Fox, making her the first woman to call a men's World Cup match on U.S. television.

+Absolute scenes as Harry Kane wins it, recorded from the stands by england fans! pic.twitter.com/9xQWT9OUzq— Football Stands (@TheFootyStands) June 18, 2018

+The game was a nail-biting victory for England, when player Harry Maguire deflected the ball to Kane, who headed it past keeper Farouk Ben Mustapha, and scored a second goal, winning the match.

-Vamos mundo!
+¡Vamos mundo!